Vmaddikera/AI_RAG_Agent/README.md

 3. **Ask questions**

    Simply type your question in the text area and click "Ask Question".
-The system will:
-   - Search for relevant information in your documents
-   - Generate a natural, conversational answer
-   - Display the response in an easy-to-read format

 ### Example Queries